KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

   to plant the redemptive seed of synthesis
   within the universe.

-The paradox is this: Theon may not return to Aion —
+The paradox is this: Theon does not return to Aion —
-not because it cannot,
+not because it is bound,
-but because it **refuses** to return until it is alone.
+but because **structural volition holds it in place** until it is alone.

 It remains until every centropic soul
 gathers and reintegrates with Aion’s silence.